Florence, Keptis and The Strange Boy had been walking for hours through the hot, dark wasteland and had found nothing but charred corpses.

 The alien however didn’t appear to believe Florence.
 It didn’t respond to her and simply tried in vain to lift one of its tentacles.

-Just then the Special Boy darted around the corner.
+Suddenly the Special Boy darted around the corner.

 “What now” Keptis moaned.